4265 San Felipe # 1000

 Back or Spinal Cord Injury

-Many motorcyclists that have sustained a serious back or spinal cord injury must rely on a wheelchair or at very minimum, assistance with their day-to-day activities.
+Many motorcyclists who have sustained a serious back or spinal cord injury must rely on a wheelchair or, at very minimum, assistance with their day-to-day activities.
+Working closely with a Houston spinal cord injury lawyer is crucial, as these cases can be extremely complex and difficult to navigate alone.

 Road Rash